KeltonMVP/rules/docs/factions/peaceful/school-instructors.en.md

 <span style="color:var(--pink);">5.6</span> If the client fails the test, you must explain where they went wrong.
 You can advise them to check the forum topic [Testul Fiecarei Licente](https://forum.b-zone.ro/topic/246142--) to be better prepared in the future.

-<span style="color:var(--pink);">5.7</span> If the client is AFK, wait for them for 5 minutes and gather evidence in the meantime, and if they do not return in the game, you can postpone the license tests/command.
+<span style="color:var(--pink);">5.7</span> If the client is AFK, wait for them for 5 minutes and gather evidence in the meantime, and if they do not return in the game, you can fail the license tests / cancel the command.

 !!! example "Exemple"
-    Xulescu (ID) postpones the test for Weapon License (AFK).
+    Xulescu (ID) failed the test for Weapon License (AFK).

 <span style="color:var(--pink);">5.8</span> It is forbidden to steal clients.
 If you find a player on the street/CNN/etc., ask on [<span style="color:var(--pink);">/sx</span>] if anyone has accepted them (<span style="color:red;">sanction: Faction Warn</span>).